freedomofpress/securedrop/docs/development/virtual_environments.rst

 The Debian packages will be rebuilt from the current state of your local git repository and then installed on the staging servers.

-.. note:: If you are using Mac OS X and you run into errors from Ansible
+.. note:: If you are using macOS and you run into errors from Ansible
           such as ``OSError: [Errno 24] Too many open files``, you may need to increase the maximum number of open files.
 Some guides online suggest a procedure to do this that involves booting to recovery mode